joaofuzessy/marvel_fans_journal/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `yarn`

+In order to install the project dependencies and after that:

 ### `yarn start`

-Runs the app in the development mode.<br />
+Which runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />

-You will also see any lint errors in the console.
+### OS and Browsers Tests
+SO: Windows 10 / MacOs Catalina 10.15.6 /
+Browser: Chrome / Safari / Firefox / Edge